|

 in a more contemporary fashion.
 I think it might be quite interesting to

 make a version in solid but I haven't found the available time.
+The Scottish Oak Cabinet Very much influenced by Greene and Greene,

 the cabinet was designed to reside in a hall or dining area.
 All of the